 Dollywood’s Summer Celebration event isn’t a July 4th exclusive – BUT it’s still a great way to celebrate Independence Day.

-The theme park summer event runs until August and includes extended hours and nightly fireworks.
+Visitors and locals love the seasonal festivals at Dollywood.
+And the theme park summer event runs until August and includes extended hours and fireworks.

 If you’ve never been in the park after dark, having the opportunity to ride their award-winning roller coasters at night is a real treat.